clifford2/lpar2rrd/README.md

 # XoruX LPAR2RRD

 This is dockerized version of single [XoruX](https://www.xorux.com) application - [LPAR2RRD](https://www.lpar2rrd.com).

+*Cloned from <https://github.com/XoruX/lpar2rrd>, and modified as follows:*

+- Removed `sshd`: Access the container with `docker exec` instead.
+- No password set for `lpar2rrd` user
+- Increased stack limit
+- Some one off config steps moved from `startup.sh` to `Dockerfile`
+- Built images for **ppc64le** systems are available at <https://hub.docker.com/repository/docker/cliffordw/lpar2rrd>

 It's based on the latest official [Alpine Linux](https://hub.docker.com/_/alpine) with all necessary dependencies installed.